 Another method that works well for me is to have more than one piece in progress at the same time.
-If I get tired of one, I move to the other.
+If I get tired of one, I work on the other.
 You can alternate by the day or by the week, or simply move to the second drawing whenever you get tired of the first one.

 Those are four of my early colored pencil mistakes.

 I confess.
 I still struggle with all of them once in a while and with a couple of them routinely.